What Shoulder Rotation exercise does.

 Stretching the shoulder muscles helps to increase blood circulation and improve range of motion.
-Shoulder stretches are important for the flexibility and range of motion of the shoulder.
+Shoulder stretches are important for the flexibility and range of motion of the shoulder, which eases discomfort in every tasks.
 Shoulder flexibility allows for the unrestricted and pain free movement of the shoulder.

 1. Lie flat on floor, pillow under head, legs straight.
 If your back bothers you, place a rolled towel under your knees.

 2. Stretch arms straight out to side.
 Your shoulders and upper arms will remain flat on the floor throughout this exercise.

 3. Bend elbows so that your hands are pointing toward the ceiling.
 Let your arms slowly roll backwards from the elbow.
 Stop when you feel a stretch or slight discomfort, and stop immediately if you feel a pinching sensation or a sharp pain.

 4. Hold position for 10 to 30 seconds.

 5. Slowly raise your arms, still bent at the elbow, to point toward the ceiling again.
 Then let your arms slowly roll forward, remain- ing bent at the elbow, to point toward your hips.
 Stop when you feel a stretch or slight discomfort.

 6. Hold position for 10 to 30 seconds.